Joe Cook (actor)

-Joe Cook (born Joseph Lopez; March 29, 1890 – May 15, 1959) was an American vaudeville performer.
-He was a household name in the 1920s and 1930s as one of America's most popular entertainers, and he headlined at New York's famed Palace Theatre.
+Joe Cook (born Joseph Lopez; March 29, 1890 – May 15, 1959) was an American vaudeville performer whose career peaked in the 1920s and 1930s.
+Cook headlined at New York's Palace Theatre.
 After appearing on Broadway, he broke into radio.

 Early life

 Joseph Lopez was born in Evansville, Indiana, in 1890.
 At age three, he and his six-year-old brother Leo were orphaned, when their father died rescuing a drowning boy and their mother died two months later.
 The brothers were adopted by a distant relative, Mrs. Anna Cook.
 They lived in the back of their grocery store at the corner of Fourth and Oak in Evansville.

 Career

 Cook joined a circus in 1906, which propelled him to vaudeville, Broadway, and Hollywood.
 He and his brother Leo were billed as "Joe Cook and Brother".
 They were in vaudeville together from about 1909 to 1916.

 Joe mastered many skills of the circus.
 As a magazine columnist reported: "Engagements in small-time vaudeville, amusement parks, and tent shows followed rapidly.
 He never had a layoff.
 And he emerged as one of the biggest one-man shows on the vaudeville stage.
 Everyone yielded to the breathless spell of his very human antics.
 He could quietly, unsmilingly go through an incredible act of wire-walking, juggling, fiddling, or master yarn-spinning and bring down the house."

 He combined his nonsensical comedy storytelling, complex inventions to perform absurdly simple or useless tasks, and playing piano, violin, and ukulele.
 The broad variety of his act led to his nickname – "One Man Vaudeville".
 New York Times critic Brooks Atkinson once wrote, "Next to Leonardo da Vinci, Joe Cook is the most versatile man known to recorded times."
 In 1930, noted columnist Walter Winchell wrote that "Joe Cook is certainly one of the musical theatre's three geniuses.
 I can't at the moment think of the other two."

 Joe Cook had enjoyed a very successful career in vaudeville (with three years in blackface) when his brother Leo died.
 Cook was desolate, and withdrew from show business and his professional friends and colleagues.
 He remained at his lakeside home in New Jersey with his wife, the former Helen Reynolds, and children.
 Showman Earl Carroll coaxed him out of retirement with a generous offer to star on Broadway in the Earl Carroll Vanities of 1923.